 Social audits are carried out on behalf of L'Oréal by independent external service providers.

-The initial audits and re-audits triannual audits are financed by the Group.
-Followup audits that make it possible to verify the effectiveness of the action plans are paid for by the suppliers.
+The initial audits and triannual re-audits are financed by the Group.
+Follow-up audits that make it possible to verify the effectiveness of the action plans are paid for by the suppliers.

 Ten areas are audited: